Hammerspoon/hammerspoon/README.md

 Mailing list             | https://groups.google.com/forum/#!forum/mjolnir-io

 ## FAQ

+1. **How is Mjolnir related to Hydra?**

+   1. Hydra has been renamed to Mjolnir (due to trademark infringement issues)
+   2. Nearly all of Hydra's modules have been extracted out into opt-in extensions
+   3. Extensions can now be updated at their own rate, independent of Mjolnir releases
+   4. A minimal GUI has been added to make Mjolnir more convenient to use
+   5. Most Mjolnir modules will be almost identical to their Hydra counterparts
+   6. Your configs will still work, but consult the changelogs as you install each extension
+   7. APIs for controlling Hydra's GUI have been removed in favor of the new minimal built-in GUI

 1. **I'm getting an error like this: attempt to index local 'win' (a nil value)**